 Selection criteria in case of collective recruitment or dismissal

-These rules can be found, inter alia, in article 12 of CAO n°9 of 9 March 1972.
+These rules can be found, inter alia, in Article 12 of Collective Labour Agreement no. 9 of 9 March 1972.

 Employer's obligation towards job applicants